 Symptoms of Sleeping Pills Addiction

 Apart from the possible development of dependency, addiction can lead to many other problems.
 In some cases, it gets to a point where addicts cannot survive without using the pills.
-A victim can experience anxiousness and depression when trying to quit; this is most likely when you’ll start asking – why are sleeping pills addictive?
+A victim can experience anxiety and depression when trying to quit; this is most likely when you’ll start asking why sleeping pills are addictive?
 Long-term use of the drugs can cause severe health conditions, and sleeping issues may worsen.
 Doctors recommend short-term use to avoid addiction.

 There are several signs of addiction to sleeping pills to watch out for, including: